-If you need a simple distraction-free writing environment and a budget of zilch, FocusWriter is the app for you.
+If you need a simple distraction-free writing environment for free, FocusWriter is the app for you.
 For such a lightweight and minimal app there’s a surprisingly long list of features (but you don’t have to use them all).

 A few staff members at MakeUseOf swear by Scrivener, the cross-platform and highly capable written project manager.
 It’s popular among screenwriters and novelists for its efficient workflow and rich feature set, and we’ve produced a guide to help you get started.